toxicpuzzle/spx/README.md

 3. Describe your tests and how to run them.

-To run the E2E tests, first make the exchange/traders, and then run runtests.sh.
-The unit tests are ran via "make unit", and then running the binaries in /tests.
+To run the E2E tests, run runtests.sh.
+The unit tests are run using rununit.sh

 Each folder contains

 1. .in files which are fed to the corresponding traders
 2. script to run the exchange, product-files, and expected trader/exchange out files

-E2E tests is used for testing all functions.
+E2E tests is used for testing all functions thoroughly (including the autotrader).
 They read test input from their compiled C-file’s name except with a “.in” suffix, where each of its command is triggered by some message from the exchange.
-Disconnect messages of traders indeterministic and so are ignored in testing as traders cannot know when other traders disconnect, and because when a trader receives the trigger to disconnect depends on the system scheduler.
+The order of disconnect messages from traders is indeterministic because a trader cannot know when other traders disconnect and when the trader receives a trigger to disconnect from the exchange depends on the scheduler, and so disconnection orders are ignored during testing.
-Unit testing via CMocka is focused on testing the dynamic array structure which is heavily relied on for all operations within the exchange, and orderbook matching functions.
+Unit testing via Cmocka is focused on testing the dynamic array structure which is heavily relied on for all operations within the exchange, and basic orderbook matching functions.